 Vallorcine is a pretty, picturesque mountain village nestled at the very end of the Chamonix Valley.
 The Geneva airport to Vallorcine transfer time is around 1hr 30mins.
 The journey sees you traversing the entire valley and culminates in a spectacular climb over the Col des Montets, right through the middle of the Aiguilles Rouges nature reserve (keep your eyes peeled for Chamois deer as you gaze out of the transfer bus window), before your descent into Le Buet and subsequently Vallorcine.

-Only 4km from the Swiss border at Chatelard-Frontiere, Vallorcine is a hidden corner that has somehow managed to preserve its authenticity.
+Only 4km from the Swiss border at Chatelard-Frontiere, Vallorcine is a hidden corner that has somehow managed to preserve its authenticity, but with direct access on the bubble lift to the Balme/ Le Tour ski area.
 Driving over there in winter can be challenging, so best leave negotiating an icy, snowy col to the experienced transfer drivers.
 Once you’re in Vallorcine, the Mont Blanc Express train terminates here and with a Carte d’Hote, Gens de Pay or Residence Secondaire card, travel is free between Vallorcine and Servoz.Guide section

 Open the door to another world in Vallorcine

-The little village of Vallorcine with just over 400 inhabitants is a real alpine hideaway, so much so that we like to call it Narnia!
-If you’re looking for peace and quiet with authentic alpine charm, Vallorcine has it in bucketloads.
+The little village of Vallorcine with just over 450 inhabitants is a real alpine hideaway, so much so that we like to call it Narnia!
+If you’re looking for peace and quiet with authentic alpine charm (but still with direct access to the skiing and fancy things like wifi!), Vallorcine has it in bucketloads.

 For cross country skiers and snow-shoers you’ll be in heaven, with a variety of tracks and trails between the Foyer Ski de Fond at the main Vallorcine train station and Le Buet (where the train also stops).
 Interlaced with the cross country trails are pedestrian tracks and on a sunny, bright and cold winter’s afternoon, a stroll or snowshoe can’t be beaten.